simhadri-bharath/DealersVehicleManagementApplication/README.md

 2.  **Login:** Use the `POST /api/auth/login` endpoint with the new credentials.
 3.  **Copy JWT Token:** From the login response, copy the `token` value.
 4.  **Authorize in Swagger:**
-    -   Click the green "Authorize" button at the top right of the Swagger UI.
+    -   Click the "Authorize" button at the top right of the Swagger UI.
     -   In the dialog box, paste your token into the "value" field.
     -   Click "Authorize" and then "Close".
 5. You can now successfully test all the protected (locked) endpoints.